icy/rolo/README.md

   However, if you use *OpenSSH 5.6p1* (or later), `ssh` will close all file descriptors from the parent (except for `STDIN`, `STDOUT` and `STDERR`).
   As the socket opened by `rolo.rb` is closed, `rolo.rb` will always start new instance of the `ssh` tunnel.
+(Actually I had process `bomb` on my system when I used the original program `solo` to launch my tunnels.)

-Fortunately, `ssh` has option to bind on local address, and here is the trick
+  Fortunately, `ssh` has option to bind on the local address.
+  Using this option we can trick `rolo.rb` as below
 <pre>
 rolo.rb -p 4567 \
     ssh -fN remote \